telerik/kendo-react/docs/knowledge-base/multiselect-tags-and-tagrender.md

 The tags are stored in the `tags` state variable where the first one stores the count of the selected items.
 When new items are added, in the `handleChange` event handler, they are pushed to the `tags` state variable.
 On the other had, when an item is removed by clicking on the item from the popup again, they are removed from the `tags` state variable using the `filter` method.
 In addition, the `tagRender` event handler renders a font icon depending in the `tagData.text` value.

 {% meta id:index height:700 %}
+{% embed_file multiselect/multiselect-tags-and-tagrender/app.jsx preview %}
-{% embed_file multiselect/multiselect-tags-and-tagrender/main.jsx preview %}
+{% embed_file multiselect/multiselect-tags-and-tagrender/main.jsx %}
 {% endmeta %}